Cordoba C5 Review: An Acoustic Nylon String Classical Guitar Ultimate Review

 Founded in 1997, the Cordoba brand has evolved a reputation of making one of the most affordable and high-quality nylon and steel-stringed guitars available in the market.
 The Cordoba C5 belongs to their line of Iberia nylon guitars and has always been a highly recommended guitar for beginner to intermediate players.

 The C5 is a full-size classical guitar with Canadian Cedar top and Mahogany sides and back with a Rosewood fingerboard.
-The guitar is claimed to be handmade in the traditional Spanish style, and as I went over the guitar, it certainly felt like it really was.
-This final review will cover the main features of this guitar and provide you the information you need so that you can decide for yourself whether this classical guitar is right for you or not.
+The guitar is claimed to be handmade in the traditional Spanish style, and as I went over the guitar, it certainly felt like it was.
+This final review will cover this guitar’s main features and provide the information you need to decide whether this classical guitar is right for you.

 Cordoba C5 Review: How It Looks

-All classical guitars are simply amazing to look at.
-They will no doubt remind you of those musicians who used only one guitar and created music which was more soulful than whole bands combined.
+All classical guitars are amazing to look at.
+They will no doubt remind you of those musicians who used only one guitar and created more soulful music than whole bands combined.
 The Cordoba C5 is no exception.

-One thing Cordoba has done smart is to make the C5 in different versions of size and electronics.
+One thing Cordoba has done smartly is to make the C5 in different versions of sizes and electronics.
 The C5-CE version features a cutaway with a 2-band pickup system, making the guitar a top choice for playing live and recording.
 And if you are looking for something different, this particular version comes in jet black too.
-The other three versions are smaller in size and have the same features as the C5, which is useful if the guitar is for children.
+The other three versions are smaller and have the same features as the C5, which is helpful if the guitar is for children.

 In other words, the C5 is a beauty.
-You won’t be disappointed with the glossy looks of your first classical guitar, crafted with great wood and coupled with decent tuners.
-You should also consider the availability of the different versions as an advantage, as it means you need not give up one feature for something else.
+You won’t be disappointed with the glossy looks of your first classical guitar, crafted with excellent wood and coupled with decent tuners.
+It would help if you also considered the availability of the different versions as an advantage, as it means you need not give up one feature for something else.
 You can easily choose which option suits you best.

 Cordoba C5 Review: How It Builds

 The Cordoba C5 is a full-sized guitar, also available in smaller sizes.
-The Canadian Cedar top gives the guitar a tough feel, and the Mahogany sides, back, and neck match the top perfectly and produce a loud balanced tone.
-It is certainly better than most of the beginner classical guitars with laminate wood in them.
+The Canadian Cedar top gives the guitar a rugged feel, and the Mahogany sides, back, and neck match the top perfectly and produce a loud, balanced tone.
+It is undoubtedly better than most of the beginner classical guitars with laminate wood in them.

 The headstock of the C5 is another great thing about it.
 It is handcrafted and fitted with good quality tuners, which do not tend to slip much.
-The bone nut and saddle are also fitted nicely, with the bridge holding the strings nice and tight.
-From top to bottom, this guitar feels solid and is comfortable to hold.
+The bone nut and saddle also fit nicely, with the bridge holding the strings.
+This guitar feels solid and comfortable to hold from top to bottom.

-As is the rule with classical guitars, the neck is wider than you’d expect from a steel-stringed acoustic.
-The Rosewood fingerboard feels spaced out and smooth, with the frets not being sharp and uneven in height.
-The wide neck may feel a little too big for small hands, but this is how classical guitars are made and how they get that unique sound.
+As is the rule with classical guitars, the neck is more comprehensive than you’d expect from a steel-stringed acoustic.
+The Rosewood fingerboard feels spaced out and smooth, with the frets not sharp and uneven in height.
+The wide neck may feel too big for small hands, but this is how classical guitars are made and how they get that unique sound.
 As I mentioned earlier, there are smaller sizes you can try your hands on and check whether the wide neck suits you or not.